This Spinach Ravioli with Sauteed Veggies is one of those fantastic pasta recipes for a quick and easy weeknight meal.

 This recipe has a wonderful mixture of sweet caramelized red onions, sauteed cherry tomatoes, wilted spinach, and fresh lemon zest.
 It creates a delicious combination of flavors that's perfect for the in-between season of winter into spring.
 Because it's hearty enough to serve as winter comfort food but the spinach, tomatoes, and lemon hint of spring and summer flavors to come!

 Step#1: Carmelize the Onions

 Slice the red onions into half-moons.
 I like using red onions for this recipe because they are sweeter than white onions and they add some nice color to this recipe too.

 Sautee the red onions in a skillet with olive oil just until the onions are fragrant and caramelized.
 The onions take the longest so that's why I like to do this part first to give them a head start.

 Step#2: Sautee the Tomatoes

 This time of year when tomatoes aren't quite in season I like to use cherry tomatoes.
 They have so much more flavor off-season than regular tomatoes and you don't even have to cut them!
-For even more tomato flavor you can also add 1-2 tbsp of tomato paste to the sauce too, just add some hot pasta water to thin it out a bit afterward.
+For even more tomato flavor you can also add 1-2 tablespoon of tomato paste to the sauce too, just add some hot pasta water to thin it out a bit afterward.

 Cook the tomatoes long enough until they start to soften and wilt a bit then you'll add the lemon zest and juice which gives this recipe its great freshness.
 I also think the lemon is a nice flavor pairing against the ricotta filling of the ravioli.